celsusappgit/CelsusHelp_Sphinx/docs/install/installation.rst

 Installation
 =========================================================

 There is no separate application to install Celsus.
+Celsus is consist of one application and you can do all operations with this application.

+Please open the link with **Internet Explorer** or **Edge** for better user experience.

-Celsus is one application and can be started by using `this link. <http://www>`_
+You can install Celsus by using `this link. <http://www>`_

 Requirements
 ==========================================